eigentaylor/eigentaylor.github.io/_previews/2026-02-04-avstrategy.md

   - name: The Florida Tremble
   - name: Consistency with Practical Voter Psychology
   - name: Condorcet-efficiency of the Leader Rule
-  - name: Can the leader rule fail?
+  - name: What if my information is faulty?
     subsections:
-      - name: Not Following the Leader Rule
+      - name: The Power of the Honest Ballot
+  - name: Conclusion
   - name: Appendix
     subsections:
       - name: The Descending Chain of Unlikely Ties